dheepakg/ljvmiranda921.github.io/notebook/_posts/2020-03-20-jupyter-notebooks-in-2020-part-2.md

 are managed Jupyter Notebooks in a server, with the option of choosing your preferred machine type.
 Between the two, I prefer SageMaker notebooks, it's less buggy and more seamless than Google's AI Platform Notebooks.
-In addition, because they have Git integration out-of-the-box, my tip is to always tie-in these Instances with a repository.
+In addition, because they have Git integration out-of-the-box, it is easy to incorporate a repository to the platform.

 ### Support for developer workflow